 TLmag: Your brand takes a single product approach.
 Why this choice?

-VW : I never considered the sweater as an obstacle to my creativity.
-It is a product that allows a lot of variations, both in shapes and colours.
+V.W. : I never considered the sweater as an obstacle to my creativity.
+It is a product that allows a lot of variations, both in shapes and colors.
 For the summer of 2021, I have developed a collection based on new stitches and yarns.
 This summer, while staying true to our DNA, I am launching a line that I have called Fluid.
 It consists of a few satin pieces, including dresses, that are easy to wear under a sweater.
-The idea was not to dilute myself, but to develop new products that remain in line with our core: knitwear.
+The idea was not to dilute me but to develop new products that remain in line with our core: knitwear.

 TLmag: A few seasons ago, you developed a menswear line that you have since stopped.
 Was this also to not dilute your efforts?

-TLmag: Let’s forget about “green washing” and be honest: what is an ethical sweater?
-And can you say that yours are ethically made?
+TLmag: Let’s forget about “greenwashing” and be honest: what is an ethical sweater?
+Are yours?

 TLmag: Today, in terms of strategy, what is your positioning?

-VW : We are clearly targeting international markets.
+V.W. : We are clearly targeting international markets.
 Of the 20 or so stores that distribute our brand, about half are in Belgium.
 Now we want to focus on boutiques that embody the spirit of the label.
-And above all, we don’t want saturate our own market.
-I am very proud that the brand is available at Webster in Miami, L.A. and New York, a fantastic international showcase.
+And above all, we don’t want to saturate our own market.
+I am very proud that the brand is available at Webster in Miami, L.A., and New York, a fantastic international showcase.
 We will be thrilled if others follow.